 #2 LaCrosse Alphaburly Pro 18″ Mens Hunting Boot, Real Tree Xtra Green

 Several members of our hunting party own the Alphaburly 18-inch boot.
 While the numbers could have contributed to it featuring on the list, the truth is that it’s a very well made boot.
 It is solid, light on the foot, and also looks nice.
-The Neoprene/Rubber construction is suitable for different terrains and seasons and this explains its popularity in the market.
+The Neoprene/Rubber construction is suitable for different terrains, and seasons.
+This explains its popularity in the market.
 It has a nonslip Lug sole that maintains a good hold on different surfaces and lowers the possibility of slipping on loose soil or wet grounds.
-The 16-inch shaft (from arch) offers good support while the 16-inch opening boosts wearability.
-It has a thick cushioning EVA midsole for improved comfort and stability whereas the rear gusset can be adjusted for easy and perfect fitting.
-I voted for it because of the quick drying, good moisture wicking, and amazing air circulation.

 #1 Kamik Hunter Insulated Men’s Boot, Black, 12 M US